A. Lawrence Foster: Later career

+Death and burial

 Foster's health began to fail in the 1870s, after which he resided in Washington, D.C.
 He died there on May 21, 1877, and was buried in Glenwood Cemetery.

+Legacy

 In the 1890s, his heirs petitioned Congress to compensate them nearly $29,000 (over $712,000 in 2009) for Foster's property and supplies that were used by the Union Army or destroyed by the Confederacy.
 In the early 1900s the United States Court of Claims authorized partial payment to resolve the case.